In this post, you will learn:

 - Where will you put your new MagikFlame?

 If you live in a spacious house or condominium, you should consider two of the largest fireplace models: Athena and Trinity.
 Both fireplaces are 55 inches wide and 48 inches tall.
 They are each 18 inches deep.

-If you are an apartment dweller or your house is on the small side, the Morpheus model might work better.
-At 45 inches wide, 42 inches tall and 15 inches deep, the Morpheus is tailor-made for compact spaces.
+The Morpheus model might work better if you are an apartment dweller or your house is on the small side.
+The Morpheus is tailor-made for compact spaces at 45 inches wide, 42 inches tall, and 15 inches deep.

 Your architect or home builder is a great resource for advice when you are planning a new home.
 They can add your MagikFlame into the blueprints right where you decide it should go.

 The style of your home is another topic you should visit before making your buying decision.
 While all of the MagikFlame models feature furniture-grade wood surrounds and mantels with classic design elements, each model has its own unique character.

 For example, Churchill, a corner fireplace, features very clean lines and no ornamentation.
 It blends beautifully with understated, modern décor schemes.
 It also is a great choice for more ornate settings such as French provincial because the understated elegance of Churchill contrasts nicely.